xsodus/order-management-system/docs/DATABASE_MIGRATION.md

 ### Local Development

-1. **Start MySQL Database:**
+1. **Start PostgreSQL Database:**

    ```bash
    yarn db:up
    ```

-   This starts a MySQL 8.0 container with persistent storage in the `./data` directory.
+   This starts a PostgreSQL 16 container with persistent storage in the `./data` directory.

 2. **Run Database Migration:**